Splendours of the Western Mediterranean

 * Subject to availability.

-- Before your cruise, the possibility of discovering Valletta, capital of Malta, voted European Capital of Culture for 2018.
+- Before your cruise, the possibility of discovering Valletta, capital of Malta.

 - UNESCO World Heritage Sites: the historic centre of Valletta (disembarkation port), the temples of Ggantija on the island of Gozo, Mount Etna from Taormina and its Greek Theatre, Delphi from Itea, the Acropolis from the disembarkation port in Athens.

 - Sicily with the call at Taormina.

 - An unforgettable crossing of the Corinth Canal.

 - Port of call & excursions

 Deluxe Stateroom €3,860 Available Prestige Deck 4 €4,760 Not Available Prestige Deck 5 €4,520 Available Prestige Deck 6 €5,240 Not Available Deluxe Suite Deck 5 €7,340 Not Available Deluxe Suite Deck 3 €6,640 Available Deluxe Suite Deck 4 €6,640 Available Deluxe Suite Deck 6 €7,340 Not Available Prestige Deck 5 Suite €9,020 Available Prestige Deck 6 Suite €10,490 Not Available Privilege Suite Deck 6 €11,010 Not Available Privilege Suite Deck 5 €9,940 Available Grand Deluxe Suite Deck 6 €10,930 Available Grand Deluxe Suite Deck 5 €12,110 Not Available Owner's Suite €12,720 Available